Still deploying Lambda functions by hand?

 sam deploy --guided

-This builds your code, packages it, creates/updates the CloudFormation stack, and gives you an API endpoint.
-All from one command!
+One command builds your code, packages it, creates or updates the CloudFormation stack, and hands you an API endpoint.

 Pro tip: Use SAM Accelerate for faster iterations